Q. What is Kellogg doing to help families impacted by the Carlifornia wildfires?

-Given the number of people forced to evacuate their homes due to the Woosley Fire in Southern California and the Camp Fire in Northern CA, the latter of which is now cited as the deadliest in the state’s history.
-Food banks are asking for donations of high-quality shelf-stable and nutritious food that can be eaten by people on the move.
+Hundreds of people have been forced to evacuate their homes due to the Woosley Fire in Southern California and the Camp Fire in Northern CA, the latter of which is now cited as the deadliest in the state’s history.
+Food banks are asking for donations of high-quality, shelf-stable and nutritious food that can be eaten by people on the move.
 Feeding America maintains a list of local food banks for anyone interested in making a donation.
 In August of this year, Kellogg donated food to help the families who were displaced due to the wildfires in Northern California.